Auste1989/Auste1989.github.io/_posts/2018-07-22-car-price-predictor.md

 ## What and How?
 I have been working on testing if Linear Regression can help me to estimate a second-hand car price in the Lithuanian market.
 I used two web-scraping techniques: Selenium and BeautifulSoup to retrieve car data from [Autoplius.lt](https://en.autoplius.lt/) website (the most popular second hand dealership website in Lithuania).
-I collected a dataset of about 1500 different cars, which I chose to first save in a binary format, in other words, *pickled* it.
+I collected a dataset of about 1500 different cars, which I chose to first save in a binary format, in other words, *pickle* it.

 ## Challenges
 It was now turn for the "fun" part - cleaning it up.
 To begin with, the data came in a text format (including price and other numerical features), I created a few helper to help with this process.
 Secondly, a lot of my data was categorical (i.e. text), e.g. Make, which cannot be used in a Linear Regression model, so I had to *dummify* some of those variables, because removing them completely would have signidicantly decreased the chances of developing a good model.
 In order to account for the Make and Colour, I created a variables to identify German, French and Japanese cars, and white and red cards, respectively.